-a place in the locality where a copy of the application, and of the map referred to in it, can be inspected; and
+a place in the locality where a copy of the application, and of the map referred to in it, can be inspected;

+the place, date and time of the pre-inquiry meeting; and

 the place, date and time of the public inquiry.

 A notice under sub-paragraph (1) above shall be published in one or more local newspapers circulating in the locality in which the land in question is situated, or circulating respectively in the several localities in which different parts of that land are situated, as the applicant may consider appropriate.